code-gorilla-au/saltier/README.md

-[daysBetween(startDate, endDate)] | returns the number of days between two dates [daysSinceDate(date)] | returns the number of days since the given date [isDateInPast(value)] | Checks if date is in the past
+[daysBetween(startDate, endDate)] | returns the number of days between two dates [daysSinceDate(date)] | returns the number of days since the given date [isDateInPast(value)] | Checks if date is in the past [isBetweenDateRange(date, startDate, endDate)] | checks if a date is within a specified date range

 ## Typedefs